 Then you can invite users to the new team.
-It can be users that have already been invited to the project or users that you invite in a specific team and in the project at the same time.
+It should be users that have already been invited to the project.

 Users can belong to several teams.
 For example, the client could be invited to "engineers" and "architects" team, as he is interested in both discussions.